 As part of its mission EYLA supports and encourages its young people to apply for places at independent schools and universities.
 Eton College is proud that two EYLA alumni are now Etonians and hope their future successes will inspire other young people from both EYLA and Eton College.

 Eastside Young Leaders’ Academy is an amazing institution which nurtured and trained me.Daniel Kupoluyi, EYLA and Eton College Alum

 In 2020 Eton College formed an official partnership with EYLA.
 The partnership aims to not only encourage more EYLA applications to Eton, but to work directly and jointly on projects which support the charitable goals of both partners.

-In our initial virtual sessions, students were able to openly ask each other questions and find common interests.
+In Eton and EYLA’s initial virtual sessions, students were able to openly ask each other questions and find common interests.
 From these conversations, campaigning was highlighted as a topic both Etonians and Young Leaders were keen to learn more about.
-This led to our first joint project focused around developing campaigns to encourage COVID vaccine take-up across all ethnic communities.
+This led to our first joint project focussed around developing campaigns to encourage COVID vaccine take-up across all ethnic communities.
+Eton was also glad to host four of EYLA’s Young Leaders for a week on the Eton Connect Summer School 2021.
 Looking ahead, we aim to run a hybrid programme of both virtual and physical sessions with students and staff regularly visiting EYLA and Eton.